Doctors could soon track your health just by drawing on your skin

 But can these sensors do anything all that useful?
 Indeed, they can.
 We’ve seen that constantly monitoring someone’s temperature can spot COVID-19 outbreaks early, and Yu has proven that, when applied to wounds, his system can send out electrical impulses that speed up the healing process.
 Muscle strain monitors can be used to track someone’s gait and analyze their physiology for training or rehabilitation.
 And the medical industry is increasingly recognizing hydration monitoring as an important tool, especially for the elderly in hospitals, as up to 17% of elderly people admitted for dehydration will die in care.
 In any case, draw-on electronics offer the capability of advanced wearable electronics with the promise of lower costs and greater customization.
 Ink-based electronics, drawn by your own hand on your own body, are the definition of democratized technology.

-Since publishing the research last week, Yu has already received calls from several parties interested in licensing the technology and co-developing it further.
-Hopefully it can come to market soon, and stays affordable in the process.
+Since publishing the research last week, Yu has already received calls from several parties interested in licensing the technology and codeveloping it further.
+Hopefully, it can come to market soon, and stays affordable in the process.